Ajiva: Pudgala-Astikaya

 The word Pudgala is made up of two terms: Pud means supplement (integration) and Gala means disintegration (division).
 In other words, what continuously changes by supplementation and/or division (purayanti galanti cha) is called Pudgala or matter.
 All matter in the universe is called Pudgala.
 Pudgala has form and shape.
 Pudgala can be experienced by touching, tasting, smelling, or seeing.
 Like Jiva Pudgala is also mobile.
 According to Jainism, The karma particles that attach to our souls are also Pudgala.
 Pudgala can only be divided and subdivided to a certain extent that it is not possible to further subdivide it.
 This indivisible part of Pudgala, which is separated from the main pudgala, is called Paramanu.
 A paramanu is much more minute than even an atom.
 When a Paramanu is attached to the main pudgala, it is called a Pradesha.
 These subatomic Paramanus are too minute to be detected by normal vision, but they can be combined.
 Thus when a paramanu is combined with one or more other paramanus, they are called a skandha which are more or less like a molecules.
 Part of skandha is called desha.
 Such skandhas may be large or small.
 Small skandhas may be invisible to the eye, but they can be seen when the combinations are larger.

 Kala

 Kala refers to time that brings forth changes.
 Past, present, and future are the different modes of time and are measured in terms of years, months, days, hours, minutes or seconds.
 For practical purposes a second happens to be the finest measurement of time.
-Jainism however, recognizes a very small measurement of time known as samaya which is an infinitely small part of a second.
+Jainism however, recognizes a very small measurement of time known as samayā which is an infinitely small part of a second.

 Kala (time) is infinite, but there are cycles (kalachakras) in it.
 Each cycle having two eras of equal duration described as the avasarpini and the utsarpini.
 The former is a descending era in which virtue gradually decreases.
 The latter is an ascending era in which the reverse takes place.
 The present era is stated to be the former.